tbosserman/apparmor/README.md

 10. Lather, rinse, repeat steps 5 through 8.
 Don't forget to exit chrome each time you do it.
 I think the kernel doesn't change the permissions until the app restarts.
 I might be wrong on that, though.
-10. Once you're confident that you have a good profile you want to copy your profile to /etc/apparmor.d and set it to "enforce" mode.
+10. Once you're confident that you have a good profile, you'll want to copy your profile to /etc/apparmor.d and set it to "enforce" mode.
 First, change `flags=(complain)` to `(flags=enforce)` in your profile.
 Then copy it to /etc/apparmor.d and tell the system to reload the profile: